caepa/caepa.github.io/collections/_rendezvous/call-for-proposals-faq.md

 ## How long are sessions? or How much time will I have for a session?

-Session lengths will be **45 minutes** in length, subject to program committee decisions and scheduling logistics.
+Session blocks will be **75 minutes** in length, subject to program committee decisions and scheduling logistics.

 ## What if I get started on the proposal form and cannot finish it in one sitting?